IbrahimBaho/OperatingSystems_C_HW3/README.txt

-- Multithreaded sorting program, we split the array into two sections, each thread will sort a section, a third thread will merg and sort both sections.
+- Multithreaded sorting program, we split an array by half into two sections, each thread will sort a section, a third thread will merge and sort both sections.
 - to run the program from the commandline:
 	1) type 'make' to compile, that will generate an ocject file called cthread
 	2) use this objet file followed by a integer to execute, check the following examples: